BY GRAPHIC PRODUCTS STAFF

 How is the incident energy for an arc flash determined?
 Again, the three basic elements need to be considered:

-Distance - how far from the arc will a worker be?
-Often, this "working distance" is estimated as 18 inches.
+- Distance - how far from the arc will a worker be?
+Often, this "working distance" is estimated at 18 inches.

 The Institute of Electrical and Electronics Engineers (IEEE) has produced a standard, IEEE 1584, that describes a method of calculating the expected incident energy of a hypothetical arc flash, using these details.